A journey through the living messages of Christ

 Holy Wisdom — 1,500 years of history

-Built in AD 537 by Emperor Justinian I, Hagia Sophia was the largest church in Christendom for nearly 1,000 years.
-Its massive dome, which seems to float above the nave, symbolizes heaven descending to earth — an architectural declaration of God's presence among His people.
+Built in 537 AD by Emperor Justinian I, Hagia Sophia was the largest church in Christendom for nearly 1,000 years.
+Its massive dome, which seems to float above the nave, symbolizes heaven brought down to earth — an architectural declaration of God's presence among His people.

-The name "Hagia Sophia" does not refer to a saint, but to Holy Wisdom — a title applied to Christ Himself.
-The building has transitioned from church to mosque (1453), to museum (1935), and back to mosque, but its Christian witnesses remain visible in its golden mosaics, Greek inscriptions, and architecture that speaks of the grandeur of Byzantine faith.
+The name “Hagia Sophia” does not refer to a saint, but to Holy Wisdom — a title applied to Christ Himself.
+The building has passed from church to mosque (1453), to museum (1935), and back to mosque, but the Christian testimonies remain visible in its golden mosaics, Greek inscriptions, and architecture that speaks of the grandeur of Byzantine faith.

-"Christ the power of God and the wisdom of God."
+“Christ is the power of God and the wisdom of God.”

 Ephesus